Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 * Show the logs of the docker containers during the tests execution.
 * Stop the dockerised environment.

-If your dockerised environment is already started and you simply want to execute the integration tests against that existing ACS instance, then use the `test`
+If your dockerised environment is already started and you simply want to execute the integration tests against that existing Content Services instance, then use the `test`
 goal:

 ```bash
 $ ./run.sh test
 ```

-##### Configuring a custom ACS endpoint location
+##### Configuring a custom Content Services endpoint location

-If you want to run your integration tests against an ACS instance not exposed in `http://localhost:8080/alfresco` you'll need to modify a maven property before executing the tests.
+If you want to run your integration tests against an Content Services instance not exposed in `http://localhost:8080/alfresco` you'll need to modify a maven property before executing the tests.

-The maven property for the test ACS instance endpoint location is `acs.endpoint.path` and you can configure it in the `pom.xml` file in the root folder of your project:
+The maven property for the test Content Services instance endpoint location is `acs.endpoint.path` and you can configure it in the `pom.xml` file in the root folder of your project:

 ```xml
 <properties>